Do you feel stressed that your marriage is not working? Do you wonder why is marriage so hard? And what makes marriage hard?

 Marriage is hard work and demands a lot of love and nurturing.
 Stop thinking that your partner is responsible for your happiness; make sure you are both expecting the right things out of the marriage.

-Empathy is what enables us to understand how our partners are feeling and what can we do in that situation.
+Empathy is what enables us to understand how our partners are feeling.

 Working on yourself to become more understanding of your spouse’s feelings and perspective plays a big role in the success of your marriage.
 Respect is another factor.